Let’s take an in-depth look at an addiction memoir that addicts love.

 And then I fell in love with her.

-Marnell ends the memoir by explaining that although she’s not sober, she’s much better than she was—and the spectacular book she’s produced strongly back up that fact.
-Sobriety isn’t for everyone.
-Better truly is better.
+Marnell ends the memoir by explaining that although she’s not sober, she’s much better than she was—and the spectacular book she’s produced strongly backs up that fact.
+Abstinence-based sobriety isn’t for everyone.
+Harm reduction matters, and better truly is better.
 And her book is a strong message that recovery isn’t as black-and-white as some people think.